Average Miles Driven per Year by Americans (2022)

 7,646 miles |

-The drivers with the highest annual mileage are ages 20 to 54.
-Annual mileage in this age group is nearly double that of teenagers and adults 65 years and older.
-Drivers ages 20 to 54 likely hold stable jobs and commute regularly and further for work (compared to teenage drivers that may hold a local part-time job or retirees).
+Drivers in the 16-to-19 and 65+ age group drive the least.
+A portion of these drivers are likely learner’s permit drivers and may not commute as regularly as working adults.
+The drivers with the highest annual mileage are ages 20 to 54 — nearly double that of teenagers and adults 65 years and older.
+Drivers in this age group likely hold stable jobs and commute regularly and further for work compared to teenage drivers who may only work part-time or retirees.

 Average Annual Car Mileage by Sex